hiro2233/nuttx/nuttx/README.txt

       nuttx/     apps/

-  This is important because the NuttX build will expect to find the apps directory in that (default) location.  )That default location can be changed by editing your NuttX configuration file, but that is another story).
+  This is important because the NuttX build will expect to find the apps directory in that (default) location.
+That default location can be changed by modifying your NuttX configuration file, but that is another story.

 Installation Directories with Spaces in the Path
 ------------------------------------------------